Allstate Protection Plans

 Research

-We found that current selection channels were long-winded and overcomplicated, increasing feelings of confusion amongst customers
+From conducting a web audit of the flow, I found that current selection channels were long-winded and overcomplicated, risking feelings of confusion amongst customers.

-“I don’t really know the difference between a functional and mechanical issue”
+“I don’t know the difference between a functional and mechanical issue”

 Synthesis